thehelp/cluster/README.md

 It turns out that node.js [`cluster`](http://nodejs.org/api/cluster.html) is at an even lower stability than domains: 'Experimental'.
 Again, we'll need to watch how that API progress and change this project as necessary.
 But first, let's talk about the pros and cons:

 * Pros:
-  * Seamless recovery from an error, even with one worker.
-The port-sharing functionality of `cluster` holds onto incoming requests, keeps them alive until the new worker is ready to handle them.
+  * Seamless recovery from an errors, as long as at least one worker is always alive.
   * Helps better take advantage of one machine's multiple cores
 * Cons:
   * In node `0.10` and earlier, load balancing across workers is handled by the OS, and is a little bit uneven.
 [On linux and solaris, you probably shouldn't have more than two or three workers.
-In `0.12` this will change.](http://strongloop.com/strongblog/whats-new-in-node-js-v0-12-cluster-round-robin-load-balancing/)
+In `0.12` this changed to round-robin](http://strongloop.com/strongblog/whats-new-in-node-js-v0-12-cluster-round-robin-load-balancing/)
   * Unliked nginx, haproxy and other full-scale load-balancers, you don't have any customizability.
-It's like to stay this way, even in node `0.12`.

 ## Contributing changes